-The tourism sector has increasingly become a more significant part of Iceland's economy.
-Just under 2.0 million foreign visitors departed through Keflavik Airport 2019, which is a 14.2 per cent. decrease from the previous year (noting that this figure also includes those who have come to Iceland for work).
-The cumulative growth in departures through Keflavik Airport between 2010 and 2019 amounts to 332 per cent.
-In recent years, this sector has been among the fastest growing sectors in Iceland, generating around 35 per cent. of total export revenues in 2019, or ISK 470 billion.
+Before the COVID-19 pandemic, the tourism sector had become a significant part of Iceland's economy.
+Just under 2.0 million foreign visitors departed through Keflavik Airport during 2019 (noting that this figure also includes those who have come to Iceland for work).
+The cumulative growth in departures through Keflavik Airport between 2010 and 2019 amounted to 332 per cent.39 Just under 479.000 foreign visitors departed through Keflavik Airport during 2020, a decrease of 76 per cent. from the previous year.
+This sector generated 12 per cent. of total export revenues in 2020 compared with 35 per cent. in 2019.